quanghieu31/DPSS-2022-Capstone-Project/README.md

 ## Main Purpose

   Using R programming to

-  • (i) visually explore the dataset so we can have a better understanding of what is the most disputed issue in the UN in the 21st century and which countries seem to have the strongest agreement/disagreement on such issue;
+  - (i) visually explore the dataset so we can have a better understanding of what is the most disputed issue in the UN in the 21st century and which countries seem to have the strongest agreement/disagreement on such issue;
-  • (ii) analyze if and how countries voting pattern are affected for environmental issues.
+  - (ii) analyze if and how countries voting pattern are affected for environmental issues.

 ## Outline

   - Set up the environment
   - Exploratory Data Analysis
-  - General plots
   - Affirmative voting intention among the UN Security Council versus the World
   - Issues that are dividing opinions in the UN
   - Regression analysis